uozuAho/pandemic_ddd/readme.md

             - charter
             - moved by dispatcher
             - any other move types?
+          - add to self validation: assert no cured cubes on medic
           - eradicates if last of cubes
         - when cubes would be placed where medic is
           - infection card